-- Establish a safe environment in which pupils can learn and develop - Raise awareness of child protection issues and equip pupils with the skills needed to keep them safe. - Remain vigilant so all adults in the school notice when things are troubling pupils and raise their concerns. - Provide an atmosphere of mutual trust, understanding and respect. - Use 'Think Twice' list to inform their seating plans, personalised learning plans and all contact both inside and outside of the classroom, in order to support our most vulnerable pupils.
-Classification is CRITICAL, HIGH AND LOW, defined for each pupil and is linked to the number of ACEs a child has been exposed to (Adverse Childhood Experiences).
-A
+- Consider, at all times, what is in the best interests of the pupil - Maintain an attitude of 'it could happen here' where safeguarding is concerned - Establish a safe environment in which pupils can learn and develop - Raise awareness of child protection issues and equip pupils with the skills needed to keep them safe. - Remain vigilant so all adults in the school notice when things are troubling pupils and raise their concerns. - Provide an atmosphere of mutual trust, understanding and respect. - Use 'Think Twice' list to inform their seating plans, personalised learning plans and all contact both inside and outside of the classroom, in order to support our most vulnerable pupils.
+Classification is CRITICAL, HIGH AND LOW, defined for each pupil and is linked to the number of

-- case worker is named for everyone listed.
-Members of SLT, Pastoral and Safeguarding Team have a fuller version giving further information. - Give information, provide explanations and engage with pupils; this will be further reinforced through Collective Worship, Personal Development sessions (including outside speakers), Pupil Handbook, Curriculum area themes such as bullying, e-safety and relationships, Mental Health and Well-Being related Theme Days/Weeks. - Provide other opportunities/involvement which promote being pro-active as opposed to reactive (see list under Actions) and reinforce their purpose in safeguarding pupils. - Note and act on safeguarding updates as and when disseminated (Staff Bulletin/briefings/emails/noticeboard). - Attend annual in-school training on safeguarding practices and procedures (signature of attendance register will be forwarded to WSCB) and will be fully aware of all related policies with specific focus on: Part One including Annex A of the Statutory guidance: Keeping Children Safe in Education, September, 2023.
+ACEs a child has been exposed to (Adverse Childhood Experiences).
+A case worker is named for everyone listed.
+Members of SLT, Pastoral and Safeguarding Team have a fuller version giving further information.

+- Give information, provide explanations and engage with pupils; this will be further reinforced through Celebration of the Word, form time, Personal Development sessions (including outside speakers), Pupil Handbook, Curriculum area themes such as bullying, e-safety and relationships, Mental Health and Well-Being related Theme Days/Weeks. - Provide other opportunities/involvement which promote being pro-active as opposed to reactive (see list under Actions) and reinforce their purpose in safeguarding pupils. - Note and act on safeguarding updates as and when disseminated (Staff Bulletin/briefings/emails/noticeboard). - Attend annual in-school training on safeguarding practices and procedures (signature of attendance register will be forwarded to WSCB) and will be fully aware of all related policies with specific focus on: Part One including Annex A of the Statutory guidance: Keeping Children Safe in Education, September, 2024.
 This training will cover Child Protection procedures, reminders regarding our Behaviour for Learning Policy, Staff Code of Conduct, our response to children who go missing from education and the role of the DSL/Deputy DSLs. - Be aware of and adhere to practices and procedures at all times as stated in statutory requirements associated with Safeguarding, including those related to our own safeguarding expectations both within and outside the school environment

-As part of my annual training 2023/24 I agree to:
+As part of my annual training 2024/25 I agree to:

-- o Review all related policies and stated booklets/additions. - o Read Part 1 of Keeping Children Safe in Education September 2023 - Take note of all updates from staff briefings/weekly bulletins/emails/Collective Worship/newsletter and meetings and share with pupils when necessary. - Read and act on Health and Safety Updates/bulletins/risk assessments as directed by Ivan Baracskai (Health and Safety Officer). - Amend seating/personalisation plans following 'Think Twice' list updates. - Report concerns immediately and fill in a niggle note. - In bold applicable to Teaching Staff/Teaching Assistants - It is the duty of all staff to maintain an orderly environment in relation to pupils on corridors/exiting classrooms/queuing and lining up/exiting and entering the building.
-Key responsibility is to: remind pupils to keep to the left on stairs and corridors; do a quick safety check before dismissing classes; being on time for duties; duty zone compliance; adhere to one-way system when applicable/ keep left on corridors.
-Everyone must adhere to instructions in 'Corridor Management' as directed via Site Manager and DSL (Issued Jun 2019/Sept 2019).
+- o Review all related policies and stated booklets/additions. - o Read Part 1 of Keeping Children Safe in Education September 2024 - Take note of all updates from staff briefings/weekly bulletins/emails/Celebration of the Word /newsletter and meetings and share with pupils when necessary\. - Read and act on Health and Safety Updates/bulletins/risk assessments as directed by the Site Manager - Amend seating/personalisation plans following 'Think Twice' list updates\. - Report concerns immediately and fill in a purple form / niggle note.

+\In bold applicable to Teaching Staff/Teaching Assistants

+It is the duty of all staff to maintain an orderly environment in relation to pupils on corridors/exiting classrooms/queuing and lining up/exiting and entering the building.
+Key responsibility is to: remind pupils to keep to the left on stairs and corridors; do a quick safety check before dismissing classes; being on time for duties; duty zone compliance; adhere to oneway system when applicable/ keep left on corridors.
+Everyone must adhere to instructions in 'Corridor Management' and one way systems as directed via Site Manager and DSL.